christopherney/SQPersist/README.md

 SQPersist is written in Objective-C with Automatic Reference Counting (ARC) system.

-Add an model object into my storage ?
+Add a model object into the storage ?
 ---------------

 Simply inherit your object with the class named **SQPObject**.